atom-morgan/my-portfolio/_posts/2013-10-06-Snapchat-got-me.md

 tag: [opinion]
 excerpt: >-
   Snapchat snuck up on me and is now easily one of my favorite apps.
 It provides a connection to people in our lives in ways that never existed prior to the spread of mobile technology.
+description: >-
+  Snapchat snuck up on me and is now easily one of my favorite apps.
+It provides a connection to people in our lives in ways that never existed prior to the spread of mobile technology.
 ---

 Snapchat is one of those apps I installed on my phone expecting to remove in a week.
 I couldn’t see myself using it.
 Why would I want to send someone a temporary picture?